 If you are in any doubt as to the correct procedure to be used, you should contact the Mayor’s Secretary before the event in order to clarify the situation.

-In correspondence the Mayor should be addressed by the title of The Mayor of Shrewsbury Councillor Ioan Jones, and the letter can be opened with 'Dear Mr Mayor'.
+In correspondence the Mayor should be addressed by the title of The Mayor of Shrewsbury Councillor Gwen Burgess and the letter can be opened with ‘Dear Madam Mayor’.

-The Mayor may be addressed personally as 'Mr Mayor', the Consort should be referred to by name.
+The Mayor may be addressed personally as ‘Madam Mayor’, the Mayor’s Consort should be referred to by name.

-The Deputy Mayor, Councillor Ms Jane Mackenzie should be addressed in correspondence as 'Dear Madam Deputy Mayor' and personally as 'Madam Deputy Mayor'.
-Her Consort should be referred to by name.
+The Deputy Mayor, Councillor Julian Dean, should be addressed in correspondence as ‘Dear Mr Deputy Mayor’ and personally as ‘Mr Deputy Mayor’.
+The Deputy Mayoress/Consort should be referred to by name.

 The Mayor will arrive at the function about five minutes before either the time of commencement given in Question 4 of the Mayoral Engagement Form or any earlier time given in Question 11 of the form.
 The Mayor should be met on arrival by, preferably, the most senior representative of the organisation attending and escorted to the proper position.